TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-oas" >}}) page.

+If you're using Tyk Operator then check out the [configuring the Response Header Transform in Tyk Operator](#tyk-operator) section below.

-## Configuring the Response Header Transform in the Tyk Classic API Definition
+## Configuring the Response Header Transform in the Tyk Classic API Definition {#tyk-classic}

 The API-level and endpoint-level response header transforms have a common configuration but are configured in different sections of the API definition.
 {{< note success >}}